GOALS

 Feedback is obtained during both the planning and implementation stages of the web accessibility plan to ensure that personnel resources are considered and adequately allocated.
 Periodic review of staff and faculty time allocations are performed to ascertain whether the current allocations are appropriate.

-Benchmark C: Budget Sufficient to Meet Stated Plan
+Benchmark C: Budget Sufficient for Institution-Wide Efforts

 Evidence of this benchmark may include: